JosephDoun/msi2slstr-datagen/README.md

-# Sen2SLSTR-Dataset-Generator
+# s2lstr-datagen:
-Scripts to generate the Sen2SLSTR dataset for desired dates.
+## data generator scripted workflow for the generation of the s2lstr dataset
+Example usage:
+`./s2lstr-datagen 2023-01-{1..31}`